arpit23697/Compilers/project/README.md

 #####6. test4.cpp
 Check for correct function call.
 If the function is called with wrong parameters then it will give error.
 This will also check the type of the calling parameters

+#####7. test5.cpp
+Cannot use undeclared functions.
+Gives error function is not declared